 Starring… 4 and a nymph

-We sing in The Barbees, Madrid’s only female barbershop chorus and triple champions in Spain.
+We met at The Barbees, Madrid’s only female barbershop chorus and triple champions in Spain.
 We’re so passionate about this style of music that we couldn’t resist living it in its purest form and so 4×4 was born.
 Since then, our quartet has become a space for camaraderie, fun and good music, and somewhere where unforgettable moments happen.
 We’d love to share some of these moments with you―fancy getting to know us a little better?

 Laura is 4×4’s bass

 Born in London, she’s always kept a special link to that city, so it was hardly a coincidence that she specialised in English Philology.
 A vocational teacher and a devoted learner, Laura enjoys singing, chatting, reading, cooking and walking.
 Generosity wins her heart, as do people whose innocence holds up with time.

 Just like her voice, Laura is welcoming, heartfelt and always has a smile on her face, that’s why she invariably fills rehearsals with emotion, laughter and delicious refreshments.

 She’d love to eradicate bigotry and to get lost in an Alpine valley among snowy mountains.
 She loves the green in tree leaves and the magic in some of the chords in Say a Little Prayer.

 When she goes over her day before going to sleep, she likes to take inspiration in the phrase: “Courage is what you need to get up and speak, but also to sit down and listen.”
 What about to sing in 4×4?

 She’s a Telecommunications engineer and Marketing militant, occupations which she’s always carried out with the strong conviction that technology and communication have the power to transform the world, just like music.